-USAID is also active in providing education, economic, and leadership opportunities to youth, including vulnerable out-of-school youth.
-Through industry partnerships, USAID is training Filipino workers to meet the rapidly evolving advanced manufacturing sector.
+USAID actively provides education, economic, and leadership opportunities to youth, including vulnerable out-of-school youth.
 USAID is also strengthening systems and the capacity of stakeholders such as national government agencies, local governments, civil society, universities, and the private sector to deliver education and training so that out-of-school youth may return to school, join the workforce, or start their own businesses.
-Leadership and civic engagement training also builds social connections and trust to help youth become more resilient.
-In higher education, USAID is working with universities to align research and curricula with industry demands, and strengthening the science, technology and innovation ecosystem.
+Through industry partnerships, USAID is providing unemployed youth with work-based training opportunities that can lead to quality jobs, and training workers to meet the rapidly evolving advanced manufacturing sector.
+In higher education, USAID is working with U.S. universities and industry to strengthen the capacity of local higher education institutions in their workforce development, research and innovation, and community development missions.

 PROJECTS